SmartBear/hiptest-api-documentation/source/includes/_tests.md

 </aside>

 ### Optional parameter

 Parameter | Description
 --------- | -----------
 show_step_statuses (value: 'true') | Embed detailed test results including statuses per step with every tests

+### Errors

+If the test run has just been created and the tests generation is still in progress, this endpoint will return a **HTTP 423 Locked** error until the tests generation finishes.

 ## Get a test